Amazon Managed Workflows for Apache Airflow (MWAA)

 Ideally we recommend adding the steps to sync requirements/sync dags to the MWAA S3 Bucket as part of a CI/CD pipeline.
 Generally Dags development have a different lifecycle than the Terraform code to provision infrastructure.

-For simplicity, we are providing steps for that using Terraform running AWS CLI commands on null_resource
+For simplicity, we are providing steps for that using Terraform running AWS CLI commands on null_resource.

 Prerequisites:β